scipr-lab/libsnark/README.md

 * src/ --- main C++ source code, containing the following modules:
     * algebra/ --- fields and elliptic curve groups
     * common/ --- miscellaneous utilities
-    * encoding/ --- cryptographic encoding of group elements
     * gadgetlib1/ --- gadgetlib1, a library to construct R1CS instances
         * gadgets/ --- basic gadgets for gadgetlib1
     * gadgetlib2/ --- gadgetlib2, a library to construct R1CS instances
     * qap/ --- quadratic arithmetic program
         * domains/ --- support for fast interpolation/evaluation, by providing
           FFTs and Lagrange-coefficient computations for various domains
-    * r1cs/ --- interfaces for R1CS instances
+    * relations/ --- interfaces for expressing statement (relations between instances and witnesses) as various NP-complete languages
-    * r1cs_ppzksnark/ --- preprocessing zk-SNARK for R1CS instances
+        * constraint_satisfaction_problems/ --- R1CS and USCS languages
+        * circuit_satisfaction_problems/ ---  Boolean and arithmetic circuit satisfiability languages
+        * ram_computations/ --- RAM computation languages
+    * zk_proof_systems --- interfaces and implementations of the proof systems
+    * reductions --- reductions between languages (used internally, but contains many examples of building constraints)

     Some of these module directories have the following subdirectories: